firestephenhsu/firestephenhsu.github.io/index.md

 We currently have **502** signatures. **You can add your signature [here](https://docs.google.com/forms/d/e/1FAIpQLSdULLrcotmYTaXJ8JWOW-OFqqL_bPvANIf8XFe7-JF2o2eBfA/viewform).**
 *\* Please note due to the nature of the open letter we are unable to completely verify submissions.
 If your name has been falsely submitted, or if there is an error with your submission, please email president@geuatmsu.org and/or organizing@geuatmsu.org*

-[See another internal letter started by MSU faculty, currently signed by 388 faculty, staff, and graduate students at MSU, here.](https://docs.google.com/document/d/1jb7w02E5GAdrJ_QnAokp7IerP_VBDridmQ-rI9M2TAE/edit) _Those at MSU are welcome to sign both petitions; this petition is intended to be available to those both inside and outside the institution._
+[See another internal letter started by MSU faculty, currently signed by 390 faculty, staff, and graduate students at MSU, here.](https://docs.google.com/document/d/1jb7w02E5GAdrJ_QnAokp7IerP_VBDridmQ-rI9M2TAE/edit) _Those at MSU are welcome to sign both petitions; this petition is intended to be available to those both inside and outside the institution.
+The number of signatories of each petition is not meant to be or expected to be mutually exclusive._

 # Signatures